nastacio/viz-open-data/README.md

 This particular service reference is signed by a well-known signing authority, which is contained the CA database shipped with the Java runtime for Open Liberty.

-Upon inspection of the docker image used by the java-microprofile stack, one can find that database located at `/opt/java/openjdk/jre/lib/security/cacerts`.
 The Open Liberty configuration [docs](https://openliberty.io/docs/ref/config/#sslDefault.html) explains in detail how to associate that CA database as the truststore for outbound secure communications, resulting in the following modifications to the server.xml file bundled with the application (located under `src/main/liberty/config`):

 ```